-The largest gay pride parade in the world will celebrate its 24th anniversary on November 29.
+On Sunday, June 6, 2021, the largest gay pride parade in the world will celebrate its 24th anniversary.
 Past parades have attracted over 3 million people took to the streets of Sao Paulo, according to estimates.
+In 2021, the city of Sao Paulo will also push back its Carnival celebration from February to an undetermined date in June.

 Click to launch our Google Map of the parade route including landmarks of gay Sao Paulo 🗺️